 There are two size options in the Galaxy Watch: 42mm and 46mm.
 The 46mm model has a silver casing with a 22mm interchangeable strap, while the 42mm comes with a black casing or a rose gold casing and a 20mm interchangeable strap.

-The Galaxy Watch features a Super AMOLED display on both models, which will come as no surprise to many.
-The 46mm model has a 1.3-inch screen, while the 42mm model has a 1.2-inch display, both of which offer a 360 x 360 pixel resolution, as the Gear S3 did.
+The Galaxy Watch features a Super AMOLED display on both models, which has been a staple choice on Samsung products for years.
+The 46mm model has a 1.3-inch screen, while the 42mm model has a 1.2-inch display, both of which offer a 360 x 360 pixel resolution - just as the Gear S3 did.